 A primary goal of the State and Indian Tribe Trust Agreements is to reduce existing NOx emissions by providing funding for projects that will reduce emissions from specified eligible categories of mobile sources, to mitigate the excess unlawful emissions that were, and are still being, produced by the unlawful Volkswagen vehicles.
 The State and Indian Tribe Trust Agreements establish a $2.925 million environmental mitigation trust (State and Indian Tribe Mitigation Trusts) for this purpose.

 Pennsylvania's Role in the State Trust Agreement

-Pennsylvania is allocated over $118 million in the First and Second Partial Consent Decrees.
+Pennsylvania is allocated over $118.5 million in the State Trust Agreement.
 The amount of money allocated to Pennsylvania is based on the percentage of unlawful Volkswagen vehicles registered in the Commonwealth compared to the number registered nationally.
 The Pennsylvania Department of Environmental Protection (DEP), on behalf of Pennsylvania, submitted the Certification of Beneficiary Status to the Court and Trustee in November 2017.
 Pennsylvania anticipates official beneficiary status designation by the end of January 2018, when the Trustee will file the list of beneficiaries with the Court.
-Pennsylvania designated DEP as the official state agency, or lead agency, that will receive and distribute funding from the Environmental Mitigation Trust (Mitigation Trust).
+Pennsylvania designated DEP as the official state agency, or “lead agency,” to receive and distribute funding from the State Mitigation Trust.

 Projects – Eligible Mitigation Actions

-Under the terms of the First Partial Consent Decree, Pennsylvania is allocated over $110 million from the Mitigation Trust.
-If the Second Partial Consent Decree becomes court-approved, this amount would increase by $7.8 million.
-The Mitigation Trust can be used to fund specified categories of projects that repower diesel vehicles, engines or equipment with new engines or replace older diesel vehicles, engines or equipment with new vehicles, engines or equipment.
+Under the terms of the State Trust Agreement, Pennsylvania is allocated over $118.5 million from the State Mitigation Trust.
+The State Mitigation Trust can be used to fund specified categories of projects that repower diesel vehicles, engines or equipment with new engines or replace older diesel vehicles, engines or equipment with new vehicles, engines or equipment (Eligible Mitigation Actions).
 Some projects to retrofit vehicles with control technologies may also be eligible for funding if completed under an approved state-level Diesel Emission Reduction Act (DERA) funding program (Pennsylvania State Clean Diesel Grant Program).

 The list of projects that are eligible for funding is provided below: